lancelet/techdraw/README.md

 - Shortening paths to accommodate arrow heads.

 This is implemented as a tree of nodes which are interpreted at render time to `svg` nodes.
-The tree also includes an SVG breakout node, so that regular SVG can be interspersed with the technical drawing nodes.

 ## Tooling Notes